Project Pluto: Termination

 Despite the successful tests, the Department of Defense, the sponsor of the Pluto project, had second thoughts.
-The weapon was considered "too provocative", and it was believed that it would compel the Soviets to construct a similar device.
-Intercontinental ballistic missile technology had proven to be more easily developed than previously thought, reducing the need for such highly capable cruise missiles.
-The ICBM has several advantages over the SLAM.
-An ICBM required less ground support and maintenance, and could be launched in minutes instead of several hours, and so was less vulnerable to a nuclear first strike.
-An ICBM also traveled to its target faster and was less vulnerable to interception by Soviet air defenses.
-The main advantage of the SLAM was its ability to carry a larger payload but the value of this was diminished by improvements in nuclear weapon design, which made them smaller and lighter, and the subsequent development of multiple warhead capability in ICBMs.
+ICBM technology had developed more quickly than expected, reducing the need for such highly capable cruise missiles.
+There were concerns about whether something so noisy, hot and radioactive could go undetected, and it would be dangerous to anyone and anything in its path.
+An ICBM traveled to its target faster and was less vulnerable to interception by Soviet air defenses.
+The main advantage of the SLAM was its ability to carry a larger payload, but the value of this was diminished by improvements in nuclear weapon design that made them smaller and lighter, and the subsequent development of multiple warhead capability in ICBMs.

 The other major problem with the SLAM concept was the environmental damage caused by radioactive emissions during flight, and the disposal of the reactor at the end of the mission.
-Merkle estimated that about 100 grams of fission products would be produced, which would be dispersed over a wide area.
+Merkle estimated that about 100 grams of fission products would be produced, of which he expected a few grams to be released and dispersed over a wide area.
+Atmospheric nuclear testing was still ongoing in the early 1960s, so the radioactive emissions were not considered to be a major problem by comparison.
 Although small compared to that produced by a nuclear explosion, it was a problem for testing.
-It was anticipated that numerous test flights would be required.
+The noise level was estimated to be a deafening 150 decibels.
+There was also the possibility of the missile going out of control.

-Atmospheric nuclear testing was still ongoing in the early 1960s, so the radioactive emissions were not considered to be a major problem by comparison.
-The noise level was estimated to be a deafening 150 decibels.There was also the possibility of the missile going out of control.
 The idea of testing it over Nevada was quickly discarded.
 It was proposed to conduct test flights in the vicinity of Wake Island, flying a figure-eight course.
 The reactor would then be dumped into the Pacific Ocean where it was 20000 ft deep.
 By the early 1960s there was increasing public awareness of the undesirable environmental impacts of radioactive contamination of the atmosphere and the ocean, and the radioactive emissions from the missile were considered unacceptable wherever the tests were conducted.